 The Town Council is working with Major (Rtd) Derek Fairbairn, President of The Elswick (Blyth) All Arms Association to raise the necessary funds through grants and public subscription to complete the refurbishment of the existing memorials and additional improvements.

-Some provision has been made in the Town Council’s 2017/18 budget (subject to approval at the Full Council meeting on 19 January 2017) towards the refurbishment work expected to be required and The Elswick (Blyth) All Arms Association continue to fundraise for further improvements.
+Some provision has been made in the Town Council’s 2017/18 budget towards the full cost of the refurbishment work and The Elswick (Blyth) All Arms Association continue to fundraise for further improvements.
 If anyone would like to make a donation to the Elswick (Blyth) All Arms fund they can do so via the Blyth Town Council office – please contact us for details.